simplesamlphp/saml2/UPGRADING.md

 ## 4.x to 5.0

+### Namespace migration

+All the classes had their namespace changed from SAML2 to SimpleSAML\SAML2.

 ### NameIDPolicy BC breaking change

 The NameIDPolicy can no longer be represented as an array, but has to be handled using